Shyamsundar-eng/Acoustic-Reef-AWARENESS/README.md

 ## 📄 **License**

-This project is developed for educational and conservation purposes as part of the **PCCOE Innovation & Grand Challenge 2024**.
+This project is developed for educational and conservation purposes.

 **Educational Use**: Free to use, modify, and share for non-commercial educational and conservation purposes.